A robust approach to quantifying uncertainty in matching problems of causal inference: Conclusion

-Believing hypothesis test results conducted from matched pairs studies on observational data can be dangerous.
-These studies typically ignore the uncertainty associated with the choice of matching method, and in particular, how the experimenter or an algorithm chooses the matched pairs.
-In one of our case studies, we showed that it is possible to construct matched pairs so that the treatment seems to be effective with high significance, and yet another set of matched pairs exists where the estimated treatment effect is completely insignificant.
+Believing hypothesis test results conducted from matched pairs studies on observational data can be perilous.
+These studies typically ignore the uncertainty associated with the choice of matching method, and in particular, how the experimenter or an algorithm chooses the matched groups: we have given both simulated and real-data evidence of this problem.
 We want to know that for \textit{any} reasonable choice of experimenter who chooses the assignments, the result of the test would be the same.

-In this work we have addressed the issue above by introducing robust test statistics that consider extrema over all possible good matches.
+In this work, we have addressed the issue above by introducing robust test statistics that consider extrema over all possible good matches.
 This is justified because p-values obtained for the extrema must, by definition, include p-values obtained under any other possible good match.

-For binary and continuous data, we have provided general algorithms to compute maximal and minimal values of McNemar's test and the $Z$-test respectively, under arbitrary match quality constraints, as well as theoretical guarantees of the global optimality of the solution produced by our algorithms.
-We have also provided theoretical analysis of our robust McNemar's test under two different null hypotheses.

-Our simulations and case studies highlight the practical utility of our algorithms, showing that they are capable to detect additional uncertainty introduced by the choice of matching method in experimental results.
-It is not hard to see why this uncertainty has to be taken into account when drawing scientific conclusions, and our proposed method represents a step in that direction.
+We have provided practical implementations of this principle for both discrete and continuous data, as well as theoretical and empirical analyses of the performance of our methods.

-\paragraph{Acknowledgements} The authors express their gratitude to the Natural Sciences and Engineering Research Council of Canada (NSERC) for their financial support of this research.
+\textbf{Acknowledgement} The authors express their gratitude to the Natural Sciences and Engineering Research Council of Canada (NSERC) for partial financial support of this research.